+Digital experience platforms or DXPs.
 CMOs want it.
 CTOs think it’s the best thing since the cloud.
 But CIOs are worried about security.
-Will DXPs actually become a thing, or will they be a fad that disappears altogether?
+So what is a DXP anyways?
+And will DXPs actually become a thing, or will they be a fad that disappears altogether?

-At Acquia, we believe in DXPs — we even define ourselves as the open digital experience company.
-We bet that you’re going to hear — and use — the term “digital experience platform” (DXP) frequently in the next two to three years.
+At Acquia, we belive in DXPs— we even define ourselves as the open digital experience company.
+We bet that you’re going to hear — and use — the term “digital experience platform” (DXP) frequently in the next few years.

 Let’s begin with the basics, so you can decide if a DXP is right for your company and how to get started with one.

 Ask 100 people what a digital experience platform is and you’ll likely get 100 different takes.
 Even industry analysts like Forrester and Gartner define a DXP slightly differently.
 (I previously reflected on Forrester’s Q3 2019 version).

 Here’s how Gartner defines what makes a digital experience platform (DXP): an integrated set of core technologies that support the composition, management, delivery and optimization of contextualized digital experiences.
 DXPs place a high degree of emphasis on interoperability and cross-channel continuity across the entire customer journey.
 The purpose of a DXP is to be the central technological foundation for the digital customer experience aspect of digital business.